 Guide Puppies of Seattle Club Profile

 Meeting Schedule: The best source of up-to-date information on our schedule is this website.
-GPS meets 3-4 times per month.
-We usually plan one outing per month and several regular meetings.
+GPS generally meets 3 times per month.
+We usually plan one outing per month and two regular meetings.

 Regular meetings are on Sundays from 6:00-7:30 PM and are held in the Community Hall in the lower brick building of the Phinney Neighborhood Center ( 6532 Phinney Ave.
 N Seattle WA 98103).

 Attendance requirements: Each raiser must attend 80% of planned meetings and outings.
-Outings are not optional and are important training opportunities.
-Puppy sitters must attend at least one meeting/outing each quarter, after becoming approved.
-Family members that are involved in any way with the puppy need to attend at least one meeting/outing per quarter and stay up-to-date on training techniques.
+Outings are not optional and are important training opportunities (besides being a lot of fun!).
+Family members and Puppy Sitters need to stay up-to-date on training techniques.

 Financial Expectations: Raising a puppy is more of a time commitment than a financial one, but you are expected to provide a few basics.
 Raisers will be expected to buy dog food, a few grooming supplies, and dog toys—we will let you know what kind are approved--and a large or extra large crate.
-GPS will loan you a small crate for when you first get your baby puppy, but we have a limited number of other sizes of crates for loan. www.CraigsList.com can be a good source for used crates.
+GPS will loan you a small crate for when you first get your baby puppy. www.CraigsList.com can be a good source for used crates.
 Guide Dogs for the Blind will cover Veterinary care as long as the problem does not stem from neglect and the bill is pre-authorized by GDB.
+Click here for a breakdown of needed supplies.

 Other Volunteer Obligations: Successfully raising a Guide Dog puppy constitutes 95% of a volunteer’s commitment.
 The other 5% consists of tasks necessary to keep our group a thriving, fun organization.
-Each group member is encouraged and be involved in fundraising and helping out with other tasks.
-Following are some things that come up that require group involvement:
+Each group member is encouraged and be involved in events and presentations and to support each other whenever and however you are able.